What is Fixed Asset Register?

 Fixed Asset Register Template / Format

-There is no fixed format or template for maintaining fixed asset register.
+There is no fixed format or template for maintaining a fixed asset register.
 The extent of details depends on the requirement of the management.
-There is some primary list of things which should be maintained when maintaining this register is as follows:
+There is some primary list of things that should be maintained when maintaining this register is as follows:

 - Serial Number: It will show the count of entries.

 - Identification: The unique identification code can be mentioned here.

 - Name of the Asset: Short name of the asset.

 - Description: The description of the asset.
 It is a free field and can be updated in any detail.

 - Purchase Date: The date on which the asset is purchased.
 It is normally the invoice date.

 - Purchase Cost of The Asset: The cost is also mentioned per the invoice.
 Other expenses related to erection or installation can also be added to the purchase cost and maintain here.
 This can give the total amount that will be capitalized in the name of a particular asset on the balance sheet.
 Any indirect tax payment that will be reimbursed will not be added to the value of the asset.
 If any subsidy is going to be received on the purchase of the asset, it will be deducted in arriving value on which depreciation is to be charged.

 - Date When It is Put To Use: The date on which the asset is put to use.
 This detail has relevance for high-value assets, normally machines whose purchase date and put to use dates are quite distant.
 Normally, the expenses before the commissioning of such assets are capitalized, and expenses after that become part of the profit and loss account.